Skip to content

 Contact Us

-Dr. Michelle Caputo is a cetacean ecologist and conservation biologist currently working as a post-doctoral research associate with Florida International University’s Marine Conservation Ecology Laboratory.
-She completed her MSc at Memorial University in Newfoundland, Canada, and earned her PhD at Rhodes University, South Africa, where she studied the occurrence of coastal dolphins off a remote area of coastline.
+Dr. Michelle Caputo is a cetacean ecologist and conservation biologist currently working as a post-doctoral research associate with the Florida International University Marine Conservation Ecology Laboratory.
+She completed her MSc at Memorial University and earned her PhD at Rhodes University, where she studied the occurrence of coastal dolphins off a remote area of coastline.

-Following her doctoral studies, Michelle continued as a post-doctoral researcher, studying the ecology of cetaceans primarily in tropical and subtropical habitats, including South Africa, Madagascar, Mozambique, and Seychelles.
-Her work is largely field-based, and her expertise includes trophic ecology, dietary niche analysis, population ecology, and habitat modelling.
+Following her doctoral studies, Dr. Caputo continued as a post-doctoral researcher, studying the ecology of cetaceans primarily in tropical and subtropical habitats, including South Africa, Madagascar, Mozambique, and Seychelles.
+Her work is largely field-based, with expertise in trophic ecology, dietary niche analysis, population ecology, and habitat modelling.

-Dr. Caputo has published her research in international peer-reviewed journals, presented at international conferences, and is an active member of the Western Indian Ocean Marine Science Association (WIOMSA) and the Women in Marine Science (WiMS) network.
+She has published her research in international peer-reviewed journals, presented at international conferences, and is an active member of the Western Indian Ocean Marine Science Association and the Women in Marine Science.